How to use Relative Strength index (RSI) : Tips for new traders

 How is the Relative strength index (RSI) interpreted?

 Primarily RSI is used as a gauge to measure momentum and to find oversold and overbought conditions.
-Further by finding Price- RSI divergences possible reversals can be predicted.
-This is being discussed below in detail.
+Moreover, finding Price-RSI divergences allows you to predict possible reversals.
+This is discussed below.

-1) Overbought (RSI > 70)- RSI moving above 70 suggests that the stock might have been in an uptrend for a longer period of time and that a correction or reversal might be on the horizon.
-However, this is not a sell or sell short signal as the RSI can remain above 70 levels for extended periods.
+1) Overbought (RSI > 70)- RSI moving above 70 suggests that the price is overstretched on the upside and that a correction or reversal might be on the horizon.
+However, this is not a sell or sell short signal as the RSI can remain above 70 levels for extended periods if bullish sentiments are high.

-2) Oversold (RSI < 30)- RSI moving below 30 is indicative of the stock being in a downtrend for long and a pullback or reversal to the upside is imminent.
+2) Oversold (RSI < 30)- RSI moving below 30 indicates that the price is overstretched on the downside and a pullback or reversal to the upside is imminent.
 However, this again should not be inferred as a buy signal as RSI can remain below 30 for longer periods especially if the downtrend is strong.

 3) Momentum (RSI crossing above or below 50)- In an uptrend, RSI crossing above 50 level indicates a strong momentum towards the upside while in a downtrend RSI crossing below 50 can be inferred as strong momentum towards the downside.
 Some technical analyst, however, opine that RSI crossing above 60 should be viewed as strong momentum on the upside and RSI coming below 40 should be inferred as strong momentum on the downside.